nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 - `soft_time_limit`
 - `time_limit`

 This is done by setting the corresponding "override" flag (`grouping_override`, `name_override`, etc.) to `True` then providing a new value for the attribute in question.
 An overridden attribute will remain set to its overridden value even if the underlying Job class definition changes and `nautobot-server <migrate|post_upgrade>` gets run again.
-Conversely, clearing the "override" flag for an attribute and saving the database record will rever the attribute to the underlying value defined by the Job class source code.
+Conversely, clearing the "override" flag for an attribute and saving the database record will revert the attribute to the underlying value defined within the Job class source code.

 ### Deleting Jobs